The difference between a happy and an unhappy marriage lies in the competence to communicate.

-1. Listen carefully and respond where appropriate
+1. Listen carefully and respond appropriately

 2. Evade personal reproach

-You may have a point but the way you communicate has an effect on the way your partner conceives the information.
+You may have a point, but the way you communicate has an effect on the way your partner conceives the information.

 3. Understand one another

 A partner will feel valued despite some of his/her weaknesses.
 Naturally, the relationship dynamics tend to work better when you put yourself in your partner’s shoes as you seek their attention for a fruitful communication process.

 4. Use the right tone

-An effective tone gives you the gift of humility and politeness; guiding your choice of words and further calms your partner to join in the discussion humbly.
+An effective tone gives you the gift of humility and politeness, guiding your choice of words and further calms your partner to join in the discussion humbly.

 5. Seek explanations

 You are both responsible for the control of the discussion.
 The use of open-ended questions rather than closed questions gives room to your partner for sharing insights and thoughts on the situation.

-6. Use first person reference
+6. Use the first-person reference

-Now, this may not be the situation, but the fact that you acknowledge being part of the problem even if you are not, gives your spouse a challenge to own up and accept the situation as collective responsibility.
+Now, this may not be the situation, but the fact that you acknowledge being part of the problem even if you are not, gives your spouse a challenge to own up and accept the situation as a collective responsibility.

-7. Maintain calmness as you balance your emotions
+7. Maintain calmness and balance your emotions

 8. Appreciate your partner